AndyObtiva/glimmer-dsl-swt/docs/reference/GLIMMER_PACKAGING_AND_DISTRIBUTION.md

 ### Mac Application Distribution

-Recent macOS versions (starting with Catalina) have very stringent security requirements requiring all applications to be signed before running (unless the user goes to System Preferences -> Privacy -> General tab and clicks "Open Anyway" after failing to open application the first time they run it).
+Recent macOS versions (starting with Catalina) have very stringent security requirements requiring all applications to be signed before running (unless the user goes to System Preferences -> Security & Privacy -> General tab and clicks "Open Anyway" after failing to open application the first time they run it).
 So, to release a desktop application on the Mac, it is recommended to enroll in the [Apple Developer Program](https://developer.apple.com/programs/) to distribute on the [Mac App Store](https://developer.apple.com/distribute/) or otherwise request [app notarization from Apple](https://developer.apple.com/documentation/xcode/notarizing_macos_software_before_distribution) to distribute independently.

 Afterwards, you may add signing arguments to `jpackage` via `Glimmer::RakeTask::Package.jpackage_extra_args` or `JPACKAGE_EXTRA_ARGS` according to this webpage: https://docs.oracle.com/en/java/javase/16/jpackage/packaging-tool-user-guide.pdf